Get,

 Did you know sunflower oil comes in different types?
 Let’s look at those.

-Mid-oleic sunflower oil falls in the middle of the “oleic” range.
-It’s high in monounsaturated fats, filling around 65% of its fatty acid profile.
+• Mid-oleic sunflower oil: Mid-oleic sunflower oil is standard form of oil in North America.
+It’s high in monounsaturated fats, filling around 65% of its fatty acid profile9

-At the opposite end is high-linoleic sunflower oil.
-This variety features polyunsaturated fats, with linoleic acid taking up more than 68%.
+• High-linoleic sunflower oil: At the opposite end is high-linoleic sunflower oil.
+This variety features polyunsaturated fats, with linoleic acid taking up to 69%9

 Comparison between different types

 Each type of sunflower oil offers unique benefits.
-High-oleic oil survives high heat, while high-linoleic oil is rich in omega-6 fats but doesn’t do well when heated.
-Mid-oleic oil offers a bit of both: stability under heat and a good mix of monounsaturated and polyunsaturated fats.
+High-oleic oil survives high heat, while high-linoleic oil doesn’t do well when heated.
+Mid-oleic oil offers a bit of both: stability under heat and a good mix of monounsaturated and polyunsaturated fats9.

-Here’s a quick comparison of their key traits:
+Here’s a quick comparison of their key traits9

 Nutritional Values of Sunflower Oil

-Let’s delve into what makes sunflower oil a nutrient-dense option.
+Let’s delve into what makes sunflower oil a nutrient-dense option10

-From what I’ve seen, I have observed that incorporating sunflower oil into your diet might have positive effects on your lipid profile, specifically by reducing plasma triacylglycerol levels.
+From what I’ve seen, I have observed that incorporating sunflower oil into your diet might have positive effects on your lipid profile, specifically by reducing plasma triacylglycerol levels19.

 Health Benefits of Sunflower Oil